 History of the Chinese Language Program

 Penn’s Chinese Language Program (CLP) began under Derk Bodde in 1938, beginning of WW II.
-In 1959, Bodde’s student Allyn Rickett joined the Department to teach Chinese language and history till his retirement in 1985.
+In 1959, Bodde’s student Allyn Rickett joined the Department to teach the Chinese language and history till his retirement in 1985.
 In 1975, A. Ronald Walton, an authority on less commonly taught languages, joined the department to lead the Chinese program.
 Walton left for the University of Maryland in 1983.
 In 1984, Jerome Packard came to Penn to teach Chinese language and linguistics; he left in 1987.
 Then Perry Link introduced Eugene (Hongjun) Liu to Allyn Rickett.
 Liu led Penn Chinese Language Program from 1987 to 2000.
-The Chinese Language Program is now directed by Mien-hwa Chiang.
+The Chinese Language Program was directed by Mien-hwa Chiang from 2000 to 2021.
+The current director is Ye Tian.

 In the Chinese Language Program, each instructional level has a coordinator.
-Language Liaison for EALC Prof. Linda Chance, offers additional support.
-Since 2000, the CLP has expanded from 5 instructors and approximately 200 students to 12 full-time lecturers and 300-350 students each semester.
+Language Liaison for EALC Prof. Linda Chance and Prof. Hsiao-wen Cheng, offer additional support.
+Since 2000, the CLP has expanded from 5 instructors and approximately 200 students to 10 full-time lecturers and 300-350 students each semester.
 It now includes such innovative courses as Medical Chinese, Beginning Business Chinese, and Advanced Conversational Chinese.

 Learning a foreign language and culture is considered an important aspect of Penn’s education.
 The College of Arts and Sciences and The School of Nursing require students to take four semesters of beginning-level foreign language courses in order to fulfill the foreign language requirement.
-Because of students’ varying background and experience, there are five ways to fulfill the Chinese requirement.
+Because of students’ varying backgrounds and experiences, there are five ways to fulfill the Chinese requirement.

 (1) Passing the proficiency exam offered in the beginning of the fall semester